cloudera/opdb-docker/README.md

     $ docker run -p 8765:8765 -p 8080:8080 -p 8085:8085 -p 9090:9090 -p 9095:9095 -p 2181:2181 -p 16010:16010 -p 16020:16020 -p 16000:16000 -p 16030:16030 -d -h "opdb-docker"  --name opdb-docker opdb-docker

-You can log in to the docker and run Phoenix or Hbase
+You can log in to the docker and run Apache Phoenix or Apache Hbase
 ---------

     $ docker exec -it opdb-docker /bin/bash